How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 \subsubsection{Calculation of Impact Parameter for Pebble Accretion}

-Flow isolation occurs when the impact parameter accretion, $R_{\mathrm{stab}}$, shrinks below the core's Bondi radius.
+Flow isolation occurs when the impact parameter for accretion, $R_{\mathrm{stab}}$, shrinks below the core's Bondi radius.
 In this section, we discuss in detail how $R_{\mathrm{stab}}$ is calculated.

-The scale at which a growing planet's gravity dominates over the stellar gravity is the planet's Hill radius, which is given by and $M_p$ is the mass of the planet \citep{hill}.
-In the most favorable cases, pebble accretion allows cores to accrete over the entirety of their Hill radii (e.g. \citealt{lj12}, \citetalias{rmp_2018}), resulting in extremely rapid growth timescales relative to planetesimal accretion.\footnote{Accretion at $R_H$ is faster than gravitationally focusing a population of small bodies with velocity dispersion $v_H \equiv R_H \Omega$ (generally the most favorable case) by a factor of $R_H/R_p\sim r/R_*$, where $R_p$ is the planet's radius, $r$ is the semi-major axis of the planet, and $R_*$ is the stellar radius.} However, in order for pebble accretion to operate, the core's gravity needs to dominate over acceleration due to gas drag, in addition to the stellar gravity.
+The scale at which a growing planet's gravity dominates over the stellar gravity is the planet's Hill radius, which is given by and $M_\mathrm{p}$ is the mass of the planet \citep{hill}.
+In the most favorable cases, pebble accretion allows cores to accrete over the entirety of their Hill radii (e.g. \citealt{lj12}, \citetalias{rmp_2018}), resulting in extremely rapid growth timescales relative to gravitational focusing of planetesimals.\footnote{Accretion at $R_\mathrm{H}$ is faster than gravitationally focusing a population of small bodies with velocity dispersion $v_H \equiv R_\mathrm{H} \Omega$ (which leads to the fastest growth rate in the absence of a mechanism to damp planetesimal velocities) by a factor of $R_\mathrm{H}/R_p\sim r/R_*$, where $R_p$ is the planet's radius, $r$ is the semi-major axis of the planet, and $R_*$ is the stellar radius.} However, in order for pebble accretion to operate, the core's gravitational force needs to dominate over the force on the particle due to gas drag, in addition to the stellar tidal gravity (e.g. \citealt{pmc11}).
 Balancing the core's gravity with the differential acceleration due to gas drag leads to a scale is known as the wind-shearing (WISH) radius, which is given by

 \citep{pmc11}.
-Here $m$ is the mass of the small body, $\Delta a_{WS}$ is the relative acceleration between the protoplanet and the small body due to gas drag, and $v_{\rm{rel}}$ is the relative velocity between the small body and the nebular gas.
-In the second equality we've assumed that $M_p \gg m$.
+Here $m$ is the mass of the small body, $\Delta a_\mathrm{WS}$ is the relative acceleration between the protoplanet and the small body due to gas drag, and $v_{\rm{rel}}$ is the relative velocity between the small body and the nebular gas.
+In the second equality we've assumed that $M_\mathrm{p} \gg m$.

-In order to calculate $R_{WS}^\prime$, we need to determine the relevant velocity for determining the drag force.
+In order to calculate $R_\mathrm{WS}^\prime$, we need to determine the relevant velocity for determining the drag force.
 As the particle approaches the core, the particle will be slowed relative to the gas flow, increasing the drag force it feels.
 In the most restrictive case, the particle will feel the full velocity of the gas relative to the core, which is assumed to be massive enough that it moves at the local Keplerian orbital velocity.
 The local gas velocity is a combination of two factors: motion of the gas relative to the Keplerian velocity, and shear in the disk.

 The motion of the gas relative to the local Keplerian velocity has both a laminar component and a turbulent component.
 The laminar component arises from pressure support in the disk, which causes the gas disk to rotate at a slightly sub-Keplerian orbital velocity